See also Category:MATs for a full list of articles related to MATs.

 The most commonly used MAT is the Phong MAT.
 The Phong MAT contains a large number of lighting options that allow the users to create some very unique effects.

 Constant MAT - this material applies a constant flat color to the geometry.
-There is no specular shading, ie shading is not effected by the camera or light positions.
+There is no specular shading, ie shading is not affected by the camera or light positions.

 Depth MAT - can be used to get depth information from the geometry for a depth-pass render.
 It will not render any color.